kimpenhaus/wp-mail-validator/README.md

 3. `wp_mail_validator_fended_spam_attack_count()`: shows the count of spam attackes fended

 == Changelog ==

+= 0.6.1 =
+* added line count to blacklist and trashmail service
+* added WP 5.2.3 as tested version

 = 0.6.0 =
 * changed behaviour to move comments to spam moderation rather then deny posting